cloud-ark/kubeplus/examples/getting-started.md

 ## Network Isolation Testing

-This section verifies that the network policies are correctly isolating HelloWorldService instances.
+This section verifies that the network policies are correctly isolating application instances.

 ### Steps